Beyond Text: Utilizing Vocal Cues to Improve Decision Making in LLMs for Robot Navigation Tasks: Introduction

 In this work, we present \textit{Beyond Text}, an approach that incorporates both audio transcription and affective vocal features, including pitch, loudness, and duration, to improve robot navigation.
 Our approach leverages these vocal cues to interpret navigational instructions more reliably, especially when instructions are ambiguous or uncertain \citep{sundar2020rise}.

-Moreover, to the best of our knowledge, there are no publicly available datasets that consider vocal cues for navigation tasks.
+Moreover, to the best of our knowledge, existing available audio-guided navigation datasets, like RxR \citep{ku2020room}, do not consider vocal cues for navigation tasks.
 To address this gap, we introduce \textit{Disfluent Navigational Instruction Audio Dataset (DNIA)}.
 This dataset contains audio clips that capture vocal and textual uncertainties, characteristic of real-life human speech in navigational contexts.
 DNIA focuses on disfluencies and nuanced vocal expressions, which are vital for enhancing LLMs' ability to interpret the trustworthiness of human speech.
-We believe that these contributions are a significant first-step towards developing more natural and effective LLM-based robot-human interaction systems for social navigation.
+We believe that these contributions are a significant first step towards developing more natural and effective LLM-based robot-human interaction systems for social navigation.

-Our main contributions are summarized as follows: \begin{enumerate} \item \textbf{Provided Evidence for Advancing LLM Navigation with Vocal Features.} The current foundation model, GPT4, is unable to capture the nuanced human ambiguity via only textual input.
+Our main contributions are summarized as follows: \begin{enumerate} \item \textbf{Provided Evidence for Advancing LLM Navigation with Vocal Features.} The current foundation models are unable to capture the nuanced human ambiguity via only textual input.
 We propose the integration of affective vocal cue analysis beyond text to let intelligent systems like robots synthesize these streams into actionable intelligence, and thus \textit{not only reason what the human said, but also how the human said}.
-Our results show low bias and low variance: a 70.26\%+ winning rate in detecting the uncertainty and generating appropriate next-step action and a low confidence score compared to only using LLMs to read textual transcription, indicating increased high confidence in analyzing human uncertainty. \textit{Beyond Text} augments LLMs' ability to model human uncertainty in navigational scenarios.
+Our results show low bias and low variance: a 70.26\%+ winning rate in detecting the uncertainty and generating appropriate next-step action and a low confidence score compared to only using LLMs to read textual transcription, indicating increased high confidence in analyzing human uncertainty.
+Notably, all three different large language models we tested, including GPT3.5, GPT3, and Gemini Pro, exhibited a significant increase in winning rates. \textit{Beyond Text} augments LLMs' ability to model human uncertainty in navigational scenarios.

 \item \textbf{A New Dataset on Disfluent Human Audio-Guided Instructions.} In support of our framework and to catalyze future research, we collect a dataset comprising 500 human audio navigational instructions with perceptual ``ground truth'' captured human labeling.
-This dataset is characterized by a diverse range of semantic and vocal ambiguities, offering an extensive experimental foundation for our proposed method and subsequent investigative endeavors in this space.
+This dataset (\url {https://github.com/beyond-text/DNIA-dataset}) is characterized by a diverse range of semantic and vocal ambiguities, offering an extensive experimental foundation for our proposed method and subsequent investigative endeavors in this space.

 \item \textbf{Show Robustness of Vocal Cues on Improving the LLM Decision-Making}: We also show the robustness of our framework against adversarial attacks by conducting token manipulation experiments on the prompts fed to LLMs.
 Under attack, our framework has 22.44\% less decrease ratio than the text-only language model in winning rate.
 We present a comprehensive ablation study evaluating the effectiveness of three specific vocal cues we utilized, 15\% to 20\%$+$ increase in winning rate clearly indicating the significant role these cues play in augmenting the reasoning capabilities of LLMs.
 Lastly, we discuss the potential of audio augmentation in LLMs, highlighting this as a promising avenue for future research. \end{enumerate}